Geordon/lbry.com/content/faq/view-rewards.md

 ## Requirements and disqualifications

-Not all accounts are eligible for tips.
+Not all accounts are eligible for rewards.

 Existing YouTube synced channels with over 500 subscribers and other established creators on LBRY are automatically opted in.